 The moment you decide to get heated electric gloves, it’s not an effortless item to find.
 It took a month to find a pair of heated electric gloves in-store.
 Of all places, a liquidation store had a pair of Karbon gloves in stock!

-Technically a ski glove, the Karbon heated gloves are made of supple, black, goatskin leather.
+Technically ski gloves, the Karbon heated gloves are made of supple, black, goatskin leather.
 The Karbon has a reflective black print, which was new to me until I examined the box for specs.
-More importantly, these are thick, insulated gloves.
+More importantly, these are thick, insulated gloves that offer lightweight comfort.
 Even without turning them on, they are thicker and warmer than most winter gloves.
 Yet they are soft and supple, allowing for good grip and dexterity.

 Electric Features

 The Karbon gloves advertise up to 6 hours of heat.
-When you investigate, as usual, that’s on low.
-Medium provides 3.5 hours, and high comes in at 2.5.
-I can confirm that 2.5 hours on high is accurate, and it’s impressive considering the amount of heat they generate.
+When you investigate, as usual, that’s on the lowest setting.
+The medium setting provides 3.5 hours, and high comes in at 2.5.
+I can confirm that 2.5 hours on the highest setting is accurate, and it’s impressive considering the amount of heat they generate.
 Charging backup is roughly 6 hours or so.

 The Karbon heated gloves batteries are stored neatly in a YKK zippered compartment of the gloves, and the charger, of course, will charge both batteries at once.

 One nice feature of the Karbon is the large LED square button on each electric glove.
 It lets you know with confidence that your gloves are on.
-With a long press, the heated gloves turn on or off.
-A short press will switch between the three heating levels.
+With a long press of the power button, the heated gloves turn on or off.
+A short press will switch between the three heat settings.
 Of course, the buttons are big enough to operate with thick gloves on.
 Don’t overlook this either – it’s mind-boggling how many cold-weather pieces of gear are not glove-friendly.

 Glove Features

 This post is more about heated winter gloves, but these Karbons are so superior that they deserve a mini-review.
-In addition to water-repellent leather, the gloves have a hipora water barrier membrane.
-The insulation is Thermolite, and if I hadn’t read the box, I’d never notice the carabiner hook slot on the index fingers.
+In addition to durable water repellent leather, the gloves have a hipora water barrier membrane.
+The insulation is Thermolite and consists of a moisture-wicking fleece lining, and if I hadn’t read the box, I’d never notice the carabiner hook slot on the index fingers.
 The hook slot allows the gloves to hang dry with the fingers pointing up to drain any captured water.
 It’s brilliant!

 The glove openings are wide and effortlessly wrap around the cuffs of just about any thick coat.
-Further, they can cinch down with a drawstring, easily adjustable via a clip.
+Further, they can cinch down with adjustable wrist straps.
 In other words, it’s hard for cold, wind or water to get in.

 My favourite feature is the nubuck on the back of the thumb – for nose wiping.
 Yes, you read that right and even the manufacturer advertised.
 But it works and solves yet another problem of being cold.
 Just don’t take your gloves off the next time you shake with someone who’s wearing gloves!:)